gsbrodal/gsbrodal.github.io/ipsa/exam-rules.md

 The grade reflects an _overall assessment_ of the final implementation project and the final exam.

-The final exam contributes 80% to the final grade.
+The final exam contributes 80% to the final grade and the implementation project 20%.
 The result of the final exam must meet the minimum requirements for acceptance to be able to pass the course.

-The project done during the course will also count towards the reexam.
+The implementation project done during the course will also count towards the reexam.